moby-it/.github/profile/README.md

 ### Application Development

-Software is generally complex.
-If you can solve your issues and **achieve your goals with no software**, we will encourage you to do so.
+Software is inherently complex.
+If you can solve your problems and **achieve your goals with no software**, we will encourage you to do so.
 If this is not possible, we would be glad to help.

 We are a company that creates software tailored specificaly for each need. **We do not have a one-solution-fits-all mentality**.
 We are driven by the specific problem we face each time, and try to create a specific concere solution.